 ATO fraud can span across multiple accounts.

-According to Google, around two thirds of consumers reuse passwords across accounts.
+According to Google, around two-thirds of consumers reuse passwords across accounts.
 This means once a fraudster gets into one account, they may be able to commit identity theft across other platforms.

 For example, if a bad actor takes over your bank account, they may be able to access your email, mobile wallets, airline rewards, government benefits, social media accounts, and more.
 And if that isn’t scary enough, they may also be able to glean different pieces of information (birthday, address, answer to security questions, etc.) and take over even more accounts or create new accounts as “you.”
 And just like that, the fraudster now has the keys to dozens more accounts.
 With just one set of credentials, your entire online persona can be hacked and transformed before you notice there’s anything wrong.